Active-Duty Military & Veterans Addiction Treatment Center in Delaware

 To address underlying issues and encourage recovery, our comprehensive approach to veteran treatment includes evidence-based therapies like cognitive-behavioral therapy (CBT) and trauma-focused therapy.
 We also provide a variety of holistic and alternative therapies, like yoga, art therapy, and mindfulness exercises, to help veterans on their path to recovery.

 Partial Hospitalization Program (PHP)

 Our veteran’s rehab center also offers a partial hospitalization program (PHP), a variation of outpatient drug treatment.
 A PHP for drug treatment allows veterans to receive addiction treatment part-time at our facility and return home or to a sober living facility at the end of the day.
 Usually, clients undergo treatment for several hours several times a week, after which they're able to return home to their families.
 PHP treatment is a great substance abuse treatment option because it allows participants to keep up with their treatment while spending time with family and maintaining their schoolwork or jobs.
 This program's flexibility also helps veterans slowly transition back into everyday life and much-needed support following deployment.

 Intensive Outpatient Program (IOP)

 An intensive outpatient program (IOP) is another one of our veteran substance abuse programs offered at our Delaware drug rehab.
 An IOP is a type of rehab program for addictions and other disorders that do not require detoxification or round-the-clock supervision.
-Our IOP enables patients to go about their day-to-day activities while still receiving the care and support they need to get sober and stay sober.
-Whereas residential treatment requires patients to live onsite, an intensive outpatient program allows patients to go home.
+Our IOP enables clients to go about their day-to-day activities while still receiving the care and support they need to get sober and stay sober.
+Whereas residential treatment requires participants to live onsite, an intensive outpatient program allows veterans to go home.
 IOP is often used in conjunction with other inpatient drug programs to ensure that veterans at our facility are able to transition seamlessly into their daily routines.